aerospike-community/aerospike-linqpad-driver/README.md

 ![A screenshot of a computer Description automatically generated](media/2590c33dc0562b6c0f3583edb1e4f91c.png)The LINQPad connection pane will display the different [Aerospike components](https://docs.aerospike.com/server/architecture/data-model) in an hierarchical manner where namespace is under Aerospike cluster connection.
 Aerospike Sets are under namespaces and bins are under Sets.
 Below screenshot shows the relationship between these components:

 Each component can be dragged-and-dropped onto the LINQPad Query pane to be executed by LINQPad.
 The execution behavior will depend on the component.
 For example, a Set or Secondary Index will present the records within that component.
 For other components, the properties are displayed.
 In all cases, you can always execute the driver’s extension methods.
-These extension methods, greatly simplify Aerospike API commands like [Get, Put, Query, Operate, etc](https://developer.aerospike.com/client/csharp). plus, the ability to perform things like importing or exporting data.
+These extension methods greatly simplify Aerospike API commands like [Get, Put, Query, Operate, etc](https://developer.aerospike.com/client/csharp). plus, the ability to perform things like importing or exporting data.
 Of course, you can always use LINQ against Aerospike Sets or Secondary Indexes.
 Below is an example of some of the driver extensions:

 ![A screenshot of a computer Description automatically generated](media/7b6d6cfdfe43159fb1c6dedfc6ef5cc0.png)